vonvick/inverted-index/README.md

   }
 ]
 ```
-5. Click the create index button to create an index
+- Click the create index button to create an index
-6. Click the get index button to see the index for a particulat file.
+- Click the get index button to see the index for a particular file.
-7. Enter any text(s) to search for and select the file or all files to search in.
+- Enter any text(s) to search for and select the file or all files to search in.
-8. Press the enter key to perform the search
+- Press the enter key to perform the search

-### External Dependencies for the app
+#### External Dependencies for the app
 1. Javascript(ECMAScript 2015)
 2. AngularJS
 3. Gulp